30 Subtle Signs Your Marriage Is Over And You Don't Want to Admit It

 27. You don't have anything in common anymore.

-If you want to discover how to know your marriage is over, just think about your conversations together.
-When you got together, you probably loved nothing more than spending time on your collective interests with your spouse.
-However, if as time passes, those things you thought you had in common turned out to be things you or your spouse just pretended to like in order to woo one another, you’re already in over your head.
-As the list of common interests between you and your spouse wanes, so, too, do your chances of making it work in the long run.
+If you want to know whether your marriage is over, just think about the conversations you have with your spouse.
+When you got together, you probably loved nothing more than spending time on your collective interests.
+But if those things you thought you had in common turned out to be things you or your spouse just pretended to like in order to woo each other, you might be in over your head.
+As the list of common interests between you and your spouse wanes, so too do your chances of making it work in the long run.

 29. Your relationship leaves you constantly feeling drained.

-Even if you’re not constantly fighting, that doesn’t mean your relationship can’t leave you feeling utterly depleted.
-If every second you spend with your spouse make you feel emotionally and physically drained, that’s one of the signs your marriage is over, even if you haven’t filed those divorce papers yet.
-And if your marriage is definitely done for, make sure to check out the 40 Best Ways to Prepare for Divorce.
+Even if you're not constantly fighting, that doesn't mean your relationship can't leave you feeling utterly depleted.
+If every second you spend with your spouse makes you feel emotionally and physically drained, that's one of the signs your marriage is over.